 When it comes to energy-efficient HVAC installation in Haltom City, there’s fantastic news for your family at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
 This could entitle you to incentives for energy-efficient home modifications, like modern heating and cooling systems, water heaters and heat pumps.

 To become eligible for the incentive, the home is required to be the taxpayer’s chief home in the United States.
-The enhancement must work for a minimum of five years, with the initial use beginning with the taxpayer.
+The improvement must work for a minimum of five years, with the initial use beginning with the taxpayer.

 What Types of Improvements are Qualify for High-Efficiency Updates?

 Usually, this tax credit equals 10% of the cost of the subsequent energy-saving improvements that match specified ENERGY STAR® requirements:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil hot water boilers

 - Qualified metal and asphalt roofing

 - Qualified exterior storm windows, skylights and storm doors